JuyunLee/devset/README.md

 ## traffic_test.py
 Send web requests with multiprocess to test traffic of your site
 *don't use this to attack website without agreement
+*issue : it dies when the request number is larger than 500.
+But I will not fix it until next usage.